After the 2024 review, comes the challenge of the 2025 resolutions!

 I always have 1000 ideas per second, I sometimes (often) get overwhelmed by my enthusiasm or even my positivity, and sometimes the landing of realism is a bit harsh!

-That is also why I need to take a step back, so this year, I decided to take two half-days off from the shop and the courses... because the pace of 6 days out of 7 or sometimes even 6.5/7 days is still "a bit much"...
-Usually when you don't see me in the shop, it's because I am placing orders, doing data entry, communication, contacting future partners... the tasks are endless!
+That’s also why I need to take a step back, so this year, I decided to take two half-days off from the shop and the courses... because the pace of 6 days out of 7, sometimes even 6.5/7 days, is really "a bit much"...
+Usually, when you don’t see me in the shop, it’s because I’m placing orders, doing data entry, communication, reaching out to future partners... there’s no shortage of tasks!

-So I will take advantage of two half-days off to do relaxing activities, sew, embroider for pleasure, work on my Japanese, read novels, ... in short, do things I love and that make me feel good because that is also part of a person's fulfillment.
+So I will take advantage of two half-days off to do relaxing activities, sew, embroider for fun, work on my Japanese, read novels... in short, do things I love and that make me feel good because that is also part of a person's fulfillment.